Dear reader of ADxS.org, please excuse the disruption.

 Up to this point, the development of giftedness is no different from the development of mental disorders: Gene disposition x environment = manifestation.

-However, the connection between giftedness and mental disorders, or at least certain mental disorders, goes further.
+However, the link between giftedness and mental disorders, at least to certain mental disorders, goes further.

 There are genes that modify the formula gene x environment = manifestation - the formula is then rather gene x environment² = manifestation.